radusuciu/snakemake-executor-plugin-aws-batch/docs/further.md

 ## Secret Format

-Secrets must be a list of dictionaries with two keys:
+Secrets must be formatted as a JSON array of objects, where each object has two keys:
 - `name`: The name of the environment variable to set in the container
 - `valueFrom`: The ARN of the secret in AWS Secrets Manager or Systems Manager Parameter Store

+**Note:** When using global secrets (via `--aws-batch-secrets`), the value is passed as a JSON string on the command line.
+When using per-rule secrets (via `aws_batch_secrets` resource), the value must also be a JSON string within the Snakefile.

 **Secrets Manager example:**
 ```